Documentation is every clinician's constant companion—and nemesis. According to a pulse survey, 77% of clinicians are taking their notes home.

 Now, AI scribes and other ambient tools can actually interpret conversations to write clinical notes.

-Lets break down the best tools dictation in healthcare.
+Lets break down the best dictation tools in healthcare.

 Medical dictation software technology is advancing, and many options are now available.
 As a clinician, you'll need to choose based on your needs.